 I Choose Rare

-by Laura Will
+By Laura Will

 This is why I call myself a rare mom:

-It started with a strange moment, a couple of weeks after receiving my son’s rare diagnosis, when I looked in the mirror and barely recognized myself.
+It started with a strange moment, a couple of weeks after receiving my son’s rare diagnosis when I looked in the mirror and barely recognized myself.
 I did not have the diction to define myself.
 I had been told that motherhood rewires the brain, and I was finding out that grief does too.
 The reflection gazing back at me was tired, aching with uncertainty, and feeling quite alone.
 I scowled, thinking this must be what the ‘special needs mom’ version of me looks like.
 Then, turning away from myself and the image mocking me, I let out a brief sob before returning to the work of childcare.

 In the early days post-diagnosis, there were so many words to understand anew.
 I learned that ‘special needs’ was an outdated term to many, but to respect those who still identified that way.
 It became clear that disability was not a bad word, and was sometimes even preferred to ‘differently-abled.’
 And, I knew that I did not like the word ‘defect’ to be said after the word ‘birth.’

-Defects are inherently bad, flawed, imperfect.
+Defects are inherently bad, flawed, and imperfect.
 I could look at my son and see him as defective, or I could look at my son and call him rare.
 I chose rare.
 And sure, he is imperfect, like most humans I know and love.
 I now like to think of him as ‘perfectly imperfect.’
 While others use words like ‘congenital brain malformation’ or ‘developmental delay’ on discharge paperwork and health insurance claims - we can reframe it all as ‘rare.’
 ‘Rare’ is an extraordinary word.
 Rare’s definition includes the isolation and atypical while also acknowledging the awesome singularity that exists within each rare story.

 When I look in the mirror now, still tired and living with uncertainty, I see a rare mom.